dci-j23-e02/online-banking-system-safwan-kher/README.md

    - Use `@Modifying` for direct updates in the database for operations like deposits and withdrawals.

 2. **Service Layer Updates:**
-   - Develop methods that handle the creation of new accounts, deposits, withdrawals, and transfers, ensuring all operations are transactionally secure.
+   - Develop methods that handle the creation of new account, deposits, withdrawals, and transfers, ensuring all operations are transactionally secure.

 3. **Controller Enhancements:**
    - Introduce new endpoints in the controller to handle requests for each banking operation.